 After your period stops, your hormone levels fall, causing uncomfortable symptoms like hot flashes and vaginal dryness, and sometimes conditions like osteoporosis.
 Winnabow HRT replaces hormones your body no longer makes.
 It’s the most effective treatment for menopause symptoms.

-Natural Hormonal Replacement Therapy
+Hormone Replacement Therapy Risks

 Bioidentical Hormones - What Are They?